sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ESDC maintains two repositories of software: the Definitive Media Library (DML) and, like all departments, the Application Portfolio Management (APM).
 For the APM, TBS highlighted the lack of visibility across departments, agencies, or corporations due to the lack of consistent APM solution in the [Draft Application Portfolio Management (APM) Modernization CONOPS](https://gcxgce.sharepoint.com/teams/0318/Shared%20Documents/APM%20Modernization/Departmental_WorkShop_Jan2023/TBS_APM_CONOPS_GCxchangedistribution.pdf).

-ESDC would benefit from having some of the larger departments (e.g., CRA, DND, SSC) share their software assessments information on the GCXchange group to continue these collaborative efforts post-pilot and promote success to ESDC senior management, which is needed to continue supporting this initiative.
+ESDC would benefit from having some of the larger departments (e.g., CRA, DND, SSC) share their software assessments information on the GCxchange group to continue these collaborative efforts post-pilot and promote success to ESDC senior management, which is needed to continue supporting this initiative.
 Continuing this cross-departmental collaboration will provide much needed expertise and information for smaller departments and agencies to use for their own assessment processes.

 Finally, organizations sharing their software catalog with other departments along with contacts for each would enable more collaboration within the GC.